prashantuu/FileFlow/README.md

 # FileFlow

 An event-driven file processing pipeline that automatically detects files in a folder, validates them, uploads them to cloud storage, and sends them via WhatsApp.
+Made it with the sole objective to learn.

 ## 🚀Features